Thorolf13/form-validation-manager/README.md

 >
 > ```ts
 > import Vue from 'vue'
-> import Fvm from 'form-validation-manager'
+> import Fvm from 'form-validation-manager/vue2'
+>
+> //for typescript
-> import * as fvmTypes from 'form-validation-manager/types/vue2';
+> import * as fvmTypes from 'form-validation-manager/vue2/types';
+> import * as fvmTypesValidators from 'form-validation-manager/validators/types';
 >
 > Vue.use(Fvm)
 > ```